What happens when a young person is referred to Te Kahu Tōī Intensive Wraparound Service (IWS)?

-The whānau and young person take the lead in deciding the team vision and goals, and in developing creative and individualised services and supports that will help them achieve the goals and vision.
-Team members’ work together to put the plan into action, monitor how well it is working, collect outcome data and change the plan as needed.
+The whānau and young person always take the lead in deciding the team vision and goals.
+Their direction guides the development of creative and individualised services and supports; it builds a plan that will help them achieve the vision and goals.

 The wraparound plan will identify what needs to happen and who needs to take responsibility for each intervention or action.